mlund/faunus/docs/_docs/topology.md

 `atoms=[]`              | Array of atom names; required if `atomic=true` `bondlist`              | List of _internal_ bonds (harmonic, dihedrals etc.)
-`compressible=false`    | If true, molecular internal coordinates are scaled upon volume moves `excluded_neighbours=0` | Generate an `exclusionlist` from the bonded interaction: Add all atom pairs which are `excluded_neighbours` or less bonds apart
+`compressible=false`    | If true, molecular internal coordinates are scaled upon volume moves `ensphere=false`        | Radial rescale of positions to sphere w. radius of average radial distance from COM `excluded_neighbours=0` | Generate an `exclusionlist` from the bonded interaction: Add all atom pairs which are `excluded_neighbours` or less bonds apart
 `exclusionlist`         | List of _internal_ atom pairs which nonbonded interactions are excluded `implicit=false`        | If this species is implicit in GCMC schemes